 • The evaluation finds that the GCF programming and operations generally align with UNFCCC principles.
-The new Strategic Plan for the Green Climate Fund 2024-2027 emphasizes the GCF's role in a just transition.
+The new Strategic Plan for the Green Climate Fund 2024-2027 emphasizes the GCF's role in just transitions.
 However, the GCF has yet to take initial steps to integrate just transition principles into its energy sector approach.